scenarioo/scenarioo/developer.readme.md

  * Configure a run configuration to run the installed [Tomcat 7](http://tomcat.apache.org) from IntelliJ
      * set the tomcat path to tomcat 7 installation
      * set it running on port 8080
-     * on "Deployment" tab: choose to deploy the artifact "gradle....scenarioo-server...war" (not exploded) on startup
+     * on "Deployment" tab:
+        * choose to deploy the artifact "gradle....scenarioo-server...war" (not exploded) on startup
+        * Application context (!important!): /scenarioo
      * on "Startup/Connection" tab: set environment variable "SCENARIOO_DATA" to following path: <your-project-source-path>\scenarioo\scenarioo-docu-generation-example\build\scenarioDocuExample

  * Run all tests of the sub-project "scenarioodocu-generation-example" (right click on folder and choose "Run 'All Tests'")